AaronCZim/to-elm-format-string/README.md

 Just add the line:
 Html.pre [][ model |> toElmFormatString |> text ]

-to the bottom of your view function and you'll never wonder what the value of your model is again.
+to the end of your view function and you'll never wonder what the value of your model is again.